MoserMichael/pythonimportplayground/README.md

 # The Python3 import playground

-I have been confused about python modules and packages, this text tries to clear the topic up.
+I have been confused about python modules and packages, this text tries to clear the topic up a bit.

 Sources: